lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-2. Set the maximum batch size to the value given in the constructor which is fixed at 1.
+2. The maximum batch size is set to the value given in the constructor which is fixed at 1.

 ```cpp
         /** Set batch size to 1 **/